 Danièle led the Canadian women’s hockey team to its first-ever medal in 2002.
 She was the first female commentator on the traditional Hockey Night in Canada.
 She also worked for 24 years with the Montreal police department and the RCMP, serving in the narcotics division and as an advisor to the strategic development department.

-Danièle Sauvageau’s passion, instinct and leadership were instrumental in the historic win by the Canadian women’s hockey team at the 2002 Winter Olympics in Salt Lake City.
+Danièle’s passion, instinct and leadership were instrumental in the historic win by the Canadian women’s hockey team.
 As general manager and coach, she transformed a fear of losing into an absolute desire for victory, a radical turnaround that enabled her players to achieve their Olympic dream.

-In January 2008, the University of Montreal gave Sauvageau carte blanche to set up the first women’s hockey team for the Carabins.
-But her expertise is not limited to just one sport!
-She has contributed to the success of a number of national programs, including the national synchronized swimming team and the women’s water polo team.
-She is involved as a coaching and performance consultant with the Canadian Olympic Committee in preparation for the Vancouver Winter Olympics.
-As such, she is closely associated with the success of Canadian short‐track speed skaters and figure skater Joanie Rochette.
+In January 2008, the University of Montreal gave carte blanche to Danièle to set up the first women’s hockey team for the Carabins.
+However, she contributed to the success of a number of national programs, including the national synchronized swimming team and the women’s water polo team.

 Drawing on her expertise in human resources management, coaching, leadership, situation assessment, communication and the formation of winning teams, Sauvageau speaks on various topics related to performance.